wangchning/vocabulary/Vocabulary.md

 ## E
 ### efface
 Teachers get annoyed to find that someone has effaced the blackboard --- even the part clearly marked, "Do Not Erase!"

+### evolution and revolution
+*Evolution* means the process of developing by gradual changes while *revolution* states a new development in an industry that changes everything drastically.

 ### exclusive
 To exclude means basically to close the door in order to keep someone or something out.
 An "exclusive" offer is supposedly made to only a few people.
 If a product is being sold exclusively by one store, you won't be able to find it anywhere else.